Mermaid: Omen, prophecy and wisdom

 The appearance/sighting alone betides an impending storm.
 Norwegians do not wish to see the havfrue, as she heralds storm or bad weather (Norway).
 The appearance of the sjörå forebodes a storm or poor catch in Swedish tradition, much as the appearance of the skogsrå (wood-nymph) presages poor catch for the hunter.
-According to the superstitions of Swedish fishermen, if one saw a sjörå　who was harbinger of tempest and bad catch, one should not tell his comrades but stike flint against steel to light a spark.
+According to the superstitions of Swedish fishermen, if one saw a sjörå who was harbinger of tempest and bad catch, one should not tell his comrades but strike flint against steel to light a spark.

 In other cases the Scandinavian mermaid is considered to be prophetic.
 The tale type "The Mermaid's Message" (Havfruas spådom, ML 4060) is recognized as a Migratory Legend, i.e., a group of tales found in Scandinavia with parallels found elsewhere, according to the scheme devised by Reidar Thoralf Christiansen.
 This may not necessarily involve the mermaid's spaeing, and in the following example of this ML type tale, she merely imparts wisdom: A fisherman who performs favors and earns the privilege to pose three questions to a mermaid.
 He inquires about the most suitable material for a flail, to which she answers calf's hide, of course, and tells him he should have asked about how to brew water (into beer), which would have benefited him more greatly.